-Opioids are a class of drug that are usually used to treat pain.
-Legal ones include morphine, methadone, Buprenorphine, hydrocodone, and oxycodone.
-Heroin is also a type of opioid but is an illegal one.
+Opioids are a class of drugs usually used to treat pain.
+Legal opioids include morphine, methadone, buprenorphine, hydrocodone and oxycodone.
+Heroin is also an opioid, but it is an illicit, illegal drug.

 Opioid replacement therapy is a type of treatment for those who may be addicted to opioids.
 In short, the idea behind the therapy is that it replaces dangerous opioids — like heroin — with legal drugs, such as methadone or Suboxone.
-Of course, this is not a permanent option, and a person will eventually have to taper off of the replacement medication.
+This is not a permanent option for most people, and a person will eventually have to taper off of the replacement medication.

 For a replacement drug like methadone, the suggested taper time depends on the dose of methadone a person is on, and how long they have been on it.
-According to Opiate Addiction Support, “Decrease by increments of 10% of your daily dose every 1-2 weeks until you reach 1/3 of the original dose.
-At that point begin tapering methadone at half the previous rate.”
-The same site also suggests that a rate that exceeds 5 milligrams per week is not suggested.
-Though tapering should help to avoid serious withdrawals, users may still experience some such as chills, fever, anxiety, muscle aches and pains, nausea, sweating, rapid heartbeat, stomach cramps and more.
+Though tapering should help to avoid serious withdrawals, individuals may still experience some symptoms, including chills, fever, anxiety, muscle aches and pains, nausea, sweating, rapid heartbeat and stomach cramps.

 Tapering off any medication takes patience and diligence.